Ministry of Information Technologies and Communications (Colombia)

 Ministry for the Information and Communications Technologies (Ministerio de Tecnologías de la Información y las Comunicaciones, abbreviated MinTIC), is the national executive ministry of the Government of Colombia responsible for overseeing the information and communication technologies, telecommunications and broadcasting industries in Colombia.

 History

 Former Ministry of Telecommunications, adopted its new name by decree 1341 of 2009.

-The current Minister is Sylvia Constaín, appointed by Colombia's president Ivan Duque.
+The current Minister is Mauricio Lizcano, appointed by Colombia's president Gustavo Petro.